lechium/XTrello/README.md

 2. Open this project in Xcode and build (it will build into the proper location)
 3. Quit and Re-Open XCode
 4. View -> Trello -> Show Trello Boards (this will show the preferences window if API Key / Session Token is missing)
-5. Click "Generate Token"
+5. Click "Fetch Key"
-6. This will open up trello.com in your default browser to the page to reference your API key (its the top API key not the secret one)
+6. This will open up https://trello.com/1/appKey/generate in the native XTrello browser window and SHOULD copy your API key automatically, if it does not you will need to copy and paste it manually
-7. Copy and paste your API Key into the second text field in the XTrello preferences window (Trello Key)
+7. (only needed if step 6 fails) Copy and paste your API Key into the second text field in the XTrello preferences window (Trello Key)
 8. Click "Generate Token" again
 9. This will open the built in browser window in XTrello and ask you for permission for XTrello to access your trello boards
 10. Click "Allow"